Why jquery.slim.js?url Behaves Differently in Vite

 import MyWorker from './worker.js?worker'; // ✅

-Once you internalize that ?url flips Vite into "asset mode," the difference stops being mysterious: one gives you the module, the other gives you the address.
+?url flips Vite into asset mode.
+One import gives you the module, the other gives you the address.

 Related posts: